European migration stories told one object at a time | DW | 21.05.2019

 Next to her is another exhibit: a pair of focus mitts, the punching pads used to train boxers.
 The leather is worn away and full of holes.

-About a year ago, Boro Markovic donated the pads to the museum depot.
+About a year ago, Boro Mrkovic donated the pads to the museum depot.
 "Many people have trained with them.
-Whether from the East, the West or the South, we are all the same," says Markovic, who has been training as a boxer for many years.
+Whether from the East, the West or the South, we are all the same," says Mrkovic, who has been training as a boxer for many years.

 The museum on tour